yusefnapora/pixelbook-linux/README.md

 you will need to spend ~$20 USD on a special USB cable.
 See the [installation instructions](#installation) for details.

-The automated configuration targets Ubuntu 19.04 (Disco Dingo), although it's likely that the basic techniques used will work for any distribution.
+The automated configuration targets Ubuntu 19.10 (Eoan Ermine), although it's likely that the basic techniques used will work for any distribution.
 I initially tried using Fedora Workstation 29, but ran into an issue where the system would crash immediately after resuming from suspend.
 I assumed this was due to my tweaks, but decided to give another distro a shot and found Ubuntu worked without issue.
 As a nice bonus, bluetooth works out of the